tom-clik/coldlight/_docs/userguide/coldLightmarkdown.md

 This information should be placed at the top of the markdown files.
 Any variable defined here will be available as for substitution using `{$varname}` syntax.

-## Additional anchors { #additional_anchors}
+## Additional data { #additional_attrs}

-Anchors can be added to any markdown tag using the attribute syntax:
+IDs, classes, and data tags can be added to any markdown tag using the attribute syntax:

 ```
 ### heading 3 { #tag}